Frasan00/envitron/README.md

 // Retrieve all the environment variables const allEnvsSchemaLess = schemaLessEnvManager.getAll();

-// Retrieve a specific schema environment variable with a default value const nodeEnv = schemaLessEnvManager.get('NODE_ENV', "development");
+// Retrieve an env from the environment manager const nodeEnv = schemaLessEnvManager.get('NODE_ENV', "development");
 ```